bikeNomad/micropython-tv-b-gone/README.md

 You will need a 940nm IR LED and a simple one-transistor driver circuit to drive the LED.
 See Peter Hinch's explanation [here](https://github.com/peterhinch/micropython_ir/blob/master/TRANSMITTER.md).
-Although Peter's examples show an NPN BJT transistor, I used a BS170 N-channel MOSFET transistor because that's what I had on hand, but any logic-level N-channel MOSFET should work.
+Although Peter's examples show an NPN BJT transistor, I used a VN3205 N-channel MOSFET transistor because I had one and it has a very low on resistance (Rds(on) rating of 0.4 ohm), but any logic-level (Vgs(th) < 3V) N-channel MOSFET should work.
+The higher the Rds(on) rating, the lower the IR output will be.
 The IR LED's cathode is connected to the drain of the transistor, and its anode is connected in series with a current limiting resistor whose other end is connected to your highest-voltage power rail (I used +5V on the dev board, and VBAT on the portable device).
 The MOSFET's source is connected to ground, and its gate is connected to the GPIO pin used for the IR LED.